 The IBIS-I, Royal Marsden, Italian, RUTH, MORE, IBIS-II, and MAP.3 trials evaluated breast cancer outcomes by use of menopausal hormone therapy (estrogen with or without progestin).
 In the IBIS-I, Royal Marsden, and Italian tamoxifen trials, women were allowed to use hormones during the trial, and use rates varied from 14 percent in the Italian trial to 40 percent in IBIS-I. Women in the raloxifene and aromatase inhibitor trials were not allowed to use hormones during the trial and hormone use status represented prior use.
-For all medications, risk reduction improved for hormone nonusers compared with users (Figure 20).
-However, these findings may reflect the smaller numbers of hormone users in the trials.
+For all medications, risk reduction was generally similar for hormone users and nonusers (Figure 20).
+Differences in point estimates and CIs may reflect the smaller numbers of hormone users in the trials.